JoakuDeSotavento/Cyborg-Interface/TallerComplutense/README.md

 - Suported by BODYinTRANSIT Sensory-driven Body Transformation Experiences On-the-move, MagicShoes and i_mBODY Lab at UC3M.
 - With the collaboration of FUZZYGAB.4.
-UCLM
+UCLM.
 - Project developed with the funding of CONACYT-FINBA.
 México; Medialab-Matadero.
 España."